Ziszel/unnamed-stealth-game/README.md

 C++ and Raylib-CPP

-If you want to run it, download it and a copy of raylib-cpp-starter here on GitHub, add the Makefile and type 'make' I've only tested it on Linux, but it should run on any system with Raylib installed.
+If you want to run it, download it and a copy of raylib-cpp-starter here on GitHub, add the relevant folders (top-level include, etc...) and type 'make'.
+I've only tested it on Linux, but it should run on any system with Raylib installed.